This article on dog behavior will help you to interpret and understand why your dog does what he does.

 Dog Behavior: Vocalization: Wolves have a more limited vocabulary than dogs but still rely on howling or growling to communicate.
 The dog’s vocabulary includes barking and whining to express happiness, fear, anxiety, or to sound a warning.

-Here is a quick reference list of some typical dog behavior and how to recognize it.
+Do you still need information as to how your puppy or dog is acting?
+Here’s a quick reference list of some typical dog behavior and how to recognize it.

 |Ears||Forward or back, close to head.|